Inline green liquor monitoring

 - Reduction of maintenance and cleaning costs, no cleaning accessories needed

-- Traceable monitoring with data recording
+- traceable monitoring with data recording

-- Increase in operational safety
+- increase in operational safety